 It won't be long before the Hygge CAL will start!
-In order to prepare yourself for the CAL, we have created a Tips & Tricks document for you with info about the CAL and the used techniques.
-In this document you will find instructions for the Gauge square, information and tips regarding the cross stitch embroidery in this CAL and instructions on how to block your shawl afterwards.
+In order to prepare yourself for the CAL, we have created a Tips and Tricks document for you, with info about the CAL and the techniques used.
+In this document, you will find instructions for the gauge square, information and tips regarding the cross-stitch embroidery in this CAL and instructions on how to block your shawl afterwards.

-Gauge square
+Gauge Square

-To make sure your shawl has the same measurements as listed in the pattern it's recommended to crochet a gauge square.
+To make sure your shawl has the same measurements as listed in the pattern, it's recommended to crochet a gauge square.
 A gauge square is a test to make sure your tension matches the pattern's tension.
-The 10 x 10cm (4in) gauge for this pattern is 19 dc and 19 rows when worked with a 4.5mm (US size 7) crochet hook.
+The 10x10cm (4in) gauge for this pattern is 19 sc and 19 rows, when worked with a 4.5 mm (US size 7) crochet hook.

-Pattern for gauge square (UK)
+Pattern for Gauge Square (US)